myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-07T11:34:12.327Z
 >
 > There is no developer portal here like Twitter :) You just create an account for your bot and try to execute the program using the credentials of that bot account!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-11-07T11:29:18.689Z
->
-> Wow this is a wonderful coincidence! 🍻

-If you're interested in Go, then I guess you can use official indigo :)

-github.com/bluesky-soci...

----
 <!-- MY-BSKY_TIMELINE:END -->